rddl-network/0x21e8/README.md

 ## Service deployment

-In order to deploy the service within an production environment adjust the user and groupnames if needed and execute the follwoing commands:
+In order to deploy the service within an production environment adjust the user and group names if needed and execute the following commands:

 ```bash
 sudo cp 0x21e8.service /etc/systemd/system # that's the folder where main.py is located within